Naidangiin Tüvshinbayar: Assault and jailing

-In April 2021, Tüvshinbayar was jailed for 20 days following a drunken assault on Erdenebileg Enkhbat, who was a childhood friend.
+In April 2021, Tüvshinbayar was jailed for 20 days following a drunken assault on Erdenebilegiin Enkhbat, who was a childhood friend.
 Enkhbat died on 24 December 2021 from a brain injury related to the assault.
 Following Enkhbat's death, new charges were filed against Tüvshinbayar.
 On 9 June 2022, the Khan-Uul District Court sentenced Tuvshinbayar to 16 years in prison for the deadly assault.